Hi, I’m Mimi.

 MY WRITING

 I’m the author of the story collection Last of Her Name, winner of a PEN/Robert W. Bingham Prize and a California Book Award Silver Medal.
 The book has been taught in Creative Writing and Asian American Literature courses across the country.
 I’m also an ASME National Magazine Award finalist for my novella The Woman in the Closet.
 I write fiction, essays, and articles about Asian and Asian diasporic women and girls, art, belonging, resistance, and the creative process.
-My writing can be found in McSweeney’s, the Believer, Lucky Peach, Hyphen, the South China Morning Post, and elsewhere.
+My writing can be found in McSweeney’s, the Believer, the Virginia Quarterly Review, Lucky Peach, Hyphen, the South China Morning Post, and elsewhere.
 I’m currently working on a novel and a story collection.
 You can learn more about my writing here.

 MY NONPROFIT NARRATIVE STRATEGY WORK